 Selling the Free Trial

 The next step in the sales process is to talk more in a conversation, and that should be the focus and close for the cold call.
-It is during the conversation that the salesperson can learn more about the prospect and then sell the opportunity of a free trial as a next step.
+During the conversation, the salesperson can learn more about the prospect and then present the opportunity for a free trial as the next step.

-We hope this cold call example for cybersecurity helps with your sales efforts!
+We hope this cold call example for cybersecurity helps your sales efforts!